openstack/skyline-apiserver/README.md

 ### Dependent tools

-> Use the new feature Context Variables of python37.
+> Use the new feature Context Variables of python37 & uvloop(0.15.0+ requires python37).
 Considering that most systems do not support python37, we choose to support python38 at least.

 - make >= 3.82
 - python >= 3.8